arsendovlatyan/gevorg.github.com/_posts/2004-09-01-ysu-bachlor.md

 period: 2004 September - 2008 August
 layout: post
 ---
-Studied Yerevan State University, faculty of Informatics and Applied Mathematics and got bachelor's degree.
+Studied [Yerevan State University], faculty of Informatics and Applied Mathematics and got bachelor's degree.
 During that time developed few versions of web crawler localized for armenian web pages.

 ## The first version of crawler